 Unfortunately there are no real opportunities for Junior Doctors to go to the Gulf.
 There are only a few training hospitals and they are focussed on training local physicians, not offering places for overseas graduates.
 Also, Consultant-led care is the norm across the region, further limiting opportunities.

-Registration & Immigration The process of obtaining medical registration in the Gulf will vary depending on the country you decide to work in.
+Registration & Immigration

+The process of obtaining medical registration in the Gulf will vary depending on the country you decide to work in (and in the UAE, the emirate you are employed in will also affect the process).
 Gaining licensure will involve a number of steps that may involve assessments, background checks, certificates of good standing and a required number of years of practise depending on your specialisation.
 Generally speaking, you must hold a medical qualification listed from a medical school listed in the International Medical Education Directory of the Foundation for Advancement of International Medical Education and Research.

 Similarly, visa application processes vary by country, but generally speaking once a job offer has been made the prospective employer will play a large part in helping you obtain the relevant employment / residence visa.
 For further information it is best to contact your Head Medical Recruitment Advisor who will be able to provide you with details relevant to your desired location.
-The links below also provide useful guidance on some of the requirements stipulated by the different countries in the Gulf region: Qatar Supreme Council of Health UAE Ministry of Health Saudi Arabia Ministry of Health Cultural Awareness / Etiquette Although the Middle East is a large expanse of geography with a variety of countries and customs, noting the following general points of etiquette can be useful when dealing with people who have been raised according to the traditions of the Middle East: It is best to avoid discussions about religion and the politics of the Middle East.
-Always bear in mind that you are expected to behave in a way that fits in with your fellow residents.
+The links below also provide useful guidance on some of the requirements stipulated by the different countries in the Gulf region:

+Qatar Supreme Council of Health

+UAE Ministry of Health

+Saudi Arabia Ministry of Health

+Kuwait Ministry of Health

+Cultural Awareness / Etiquette

+Although the Middle East is a large expanse of geography with a variety of countries and customs, noting the following general points of etiquette can be useful when dealing with people who have been raised according to the traditions of the Middle East: